tmobile/opensource/content/blog/posts/casquatch-intro.md

 private CassandraDriver db;
 ```

 Then you are good to go.
-Checkout the [javadocs](https://github.com/tmobile/casquatch/link-to-docs-todo) for the API or the [demo video](https://github.com/tmobile/casquatch/link-to-docs-todo) for more information.
+Checkout the [javadocs](https://tmobile.github.io/casquatch)

 # Open Source Only – You Get It All